 Residual functional capacity represents what an individual can still do despite functional limitations resulting from a medically determinable impairment(s) and impairment-related symptoms.
 In determining an individual's residual functional capacity, Functional Capacity Examiners should rely on objective clinical measurements and observations during content valid functional testing in combination with objective evidence gathered from a physical examination and a review of medical records.
-Functional Capacity Examiners should also consider subjective evidence from the individual's self-reported pain and disability reports, which may include standardized questionnaires as well as subjective information provided by the individual through an interview as part of the FCE.8
+Functional Capacity Examiners should also consider subjective evidence from the person's self-reported pain and disability reports, which may include standardized questionnaires as well as subjective information provided by the individual through an interview as part of the FCE.

 Historically, return-to-work decisions were based upon diagnoses and prognoses of physicians, but did not include objective measurements of an individual's functional abilities.
-Most physicians are not trained to assess the full array of human functional abilities required for comprehensive disability determinations9 or return to work recommendations.
-The physician or treating provider determines diagnosis and medical prognosis, but should rely on functional testing to more objectively identify an individual's functional abilities and limitations rather than their use of estimates, commonly called restrictions.10 In an evidence-based medical model, measurements are preferable to estimates.^{4,11}
+Most physicians are not trained to assess the full array of human functional abilities required for comprehensive disability determinations or return to work recommendations.
+The physician or treating provider determines diagnosis and medical prognosis, but should rely on functional testing to more objectively identify a person's functional abilities than their use of estimates, commonly called restrictions.
+In an evidence-based medical model, measurements are preferable to estimates.

 Medically determinable impairments combined with the results from content valid functional testing administered by qualified Functional Capacity Examiners form the basis for establishing the severity of functional limitations and functional impairments.
-12,13
+11,12